 Keep reading to learn more about what an eCommerce consultant can do for you, and if they’re really worth your while, and most importantly, your money!

 What do eCommerce Consultants do?

 An eCommerce consultant is a business professional that is an expert in all things eCommerce.
-From optimization strategies to user experience and personalization, there is nothing they don’t know.
+From eCommerce seo to user experience and eCommerce personalization, there is nothing they don’t know.
 Their job is to analyze your business performance and make recommendations and enhancements in order to help your business reach its goals.

 If you decide to hire a consultant, you can use their services via a contract and have them do the optimization for you.
 Whereas, hiring them solely as a consultant means that they’ll provide you with the strategies, but you’re responsible for implementing them.
 There are various projects out there that a consultant can be hired to work on.
 Here are some of the most common jobs they’ll get hired for:

 Every online business has an eCommerce conversion rate.
 A conversion rate is the percentage of users, or visitors, coming to your website that complete a desired goal out of the total number of visitors to your site.
 For example, if your website were to receive 100 visitors in a month's time period and out of that 100, you received 50 sales, then you would divide 50 by 100 and get a 50% conversion rate.
 However, conversion rate doesn’t just have to apply to your sales.
 You can apply it to any action that you want your users to take while on your website.